shadow-detect/firmware/README.md

 # changelog

+* v233 - experiment - reinstate some older changes to arp scan
 * v232 - reinstate 100ms delay in arp scan
 * v231 - rewrite all to use refs not pointers. separate ssdp_data from ssdp_location, refactor
 * v230 - test for ssdp upload after > 5 items